 Philips could have simply gone ahead using their standard new product development model, so what were the benefits for them?
 They were able to access a confirmed crowd of early adopters (in the millions), and crowdsourced massive media exposure for their project by doing something out of the usual – good crowdfunding is good marketing.

 Also, having received in the region of US$8m worth of international pre-paid orders from almost 15,000 backers, they knew they were on to a winner.
 Before they had to start making the items they knew what scale of a production schedule would be needed, and where they would be delivering to.
-Shipping has recently started.
+It is a good example of why corporations use crowdfunding.

 LEGO